matthieu-beteille/redux-data-fx/README.md

 ```(Action, State) -> State | { state: State, effects: Effects }```

-Your reducer can either return only a new state as usual (same as first signature), or a combination of a new state and another data structure: the description of some side effects that you want to run.
+Your reducer can either return only a new state, or a combination of a new state and another data structure: the description of some side effects that you want to run.

 ## 1. Declaratively describe side effects in your reducers.

-One of your reducer could now look like this:
+One of your reducer could look like this:

 ```javascript
 import { fx } from 'redux-data-fx';